 USB Drive: A USB flash drive that will hold at least 2 GB is required for laboratory.

-Course Web Site: Assignments, announcements, lecture notes, handouts and homework will be posted on our course web site (https://learnuw.wisc.edu/).
-You will also use the web site to complete online pre-lab quizzes and to view your grades.
+Course Web Site: Assignments, announcements, lecture notes, handouts and homework will be posted on our course web site.
+You will also use the web site to complete online Pre-lab Quizzes and to view your grades.

 SUGGESTED MATERIALS